massyfigini/NextWordApp/README.md

 # NextWordApp
-Improved version of my English app for text prevision
+New version of my English app for text prevision